 Good afternoon. my name is Terry Altilio.
 I'm working with Vickie Leff and we are working on a project for a website called Palliative Social Work.
 And what we're doing today is meeting with our friends from history, our friends Susan Blacker, Grace Christ and Gary Stein.

 Sometimes I read something and I think it's important and I write it on a napkin or something.
 So today I pulled something out of my pocket and I want to tell you what it said.
 It said, to live it forward, we have to understand it backwards.
 I thought, don't ask me who said it.
 A lot of people have said it.
 So I don't worry about that.
 I don't worry about attribution in that sense.
 That's what this is about.
 It's about a conversation because our hopes are that we can create a site where social workers who are currently learning, practicing, and social workers in the future can look at some of the words and some of the conversations that we're having and understand the history, understand the challenges, the opportunities, how we look at it retrospectively so that they can move it forward in a way that benefits the most of us and most importantly benefits patients and families and the continuity in our profession, the continuity in our profession and our specialty.
 So we wanted to start with asking you because for those who are listening, Gary, Susan and Grace are like, we're calling folks architects.
-Well, they are the architects of the foundation of the specialty of palliative care and a palliative social work, So we've brought them together to talk with us and to talk with each other about how they look at that period of time, the challenges that were there, the accomplishments.
+Well, they are the architects of the foundation of the specialty of palliative care and palliative social work, So we've brought them together to talk with us and to talk with each other about how they look at that period of time, the challenges that were there, the accomplishments.
 And when you look at it reflectively, how what we're seeing currently relates to that past.
-So I think the first...The first thing that would be really, really helpful and nice is to talk a little bit and to think about a little bit about the Project on Death in America and anything related to that that you want folks to know about that helps them to understand how we got where we are.
+So I think the first...The first thing that would be really, really helpful and nice is to talk a little bit and to think about the Project on Death in America and anything related to that that you want folks to know about that helps them to understand how we got where we are.
 How we got where we are.

 Susan Blacker (02:12)